Augustine129/Snake-game-assignment-2/readme.md

 I also learned about code smells and code refactoring.
 An example of code refactoring would be to use switch statements instead of if statements in line 48, because switch statements work faster and are usually more efficient.
 The switch statement works better than multiple if statements when you enter input directly without any condition checking in the statements.
 Switch statements work well when you want to improve the readability of the code and there are many alternatives available.

+## OOP Priciples

+Since the class members are declared so that only the functions within the class game can access them line 59, the first access specifier is private.
+This access specifier was introduced to demonstrate encapsulation.
+Also, class members are available only when needed, unlike class members that are open and need to be closed.

 ## Thoughtful statement